codejamroad/Beats-and-Gleams/README.md

 # KillBeam
 Music

+Objective

-1.1 Objective The primary aim of the project was to develop an enjoyable musical tool which supports playback and displays colorful LED lights while the tracks play.
+The primary aim of the project was to develop an enjoyable musical tool which supports playback and displays colorful LED lights while the tracks play.

+Features
-1.2 Features The following features characterize the Music Player using Raspberry Pi and Sense HAT : (i) Supports playback features- Play Music (ii) Display colorful lights on the LED matrix in synchronization with the beats being captured from the track.
+The following features characterize the Music Player using Raspberry Pi and Sense HAT : (i) Supports playback features- Play Music (ii) Display colorful lights on the LED matrix in synchronization with the beats being captured from the track.

-2 Method
+Method

+System Design

-2.1 System Design The development of the system ’Beats and Gleams’ can be seen as a three step process(Figure 1).The very first step being the playing of soundtrack in wave audio file(.wav) format.
+The development of the system ’Beats and Gleams’ can be seen as a three step process.The very first step being the playing of soundtrack in wave audio file(.wav) format.
 The second step follows to be the detection of beats from the wave audio file.In this The last step of the process was glowing the LED matrix at specific XY co-ordinate positions with one of